GOST-UA/lora_device_lib/doc/porting_guide.md

 LoraDeviceLib Porting Guide
 ===========================

-To port LDL, you must to review each item on the Mandatory list.

-To optimise LDL, you should consider items in the optional list.

 ## Mandatory

 ### Implement All [lora_system.h](/include/lora_system.h) Interfaces

-A comment block for each interface describes its purpose.
-Please raise an issue if the comment block does not contain enough information to implement the function.

 Most of these interfaces exist to give the integrator a choice in how data is stored on their target (i.e. in volatile or non-volatile memory).